MarvinXLII/BravelyRandomize/README.md

 - QOL: Scale experience, JP, and pg earned from battles.

-Several options are only available to specific games (unfortunatly).
+A few options are only available to specific games (unfortunately).

 - Shuffle treasure chests and hidden items (only Bravely Default)